Rakibul-Islam-GitHub/Rakibul-Islam-GitHub/README.md

 ### 📝 `Some Interesting Facts`

 - ✔️ **Full stack developer** from Bangladesh.
-- 🔨 Currently working on different client's projects **As a freelancer**
+- 🔨 Currently working **As a freelancer** on different client's projects around the world.
 - 🌱 I’m also working on some **research paper** in Machine Learning & Artificial Intelligence.
-- 💬 Ask me about react, node, express, javascript(ES6), Machine Learning, publishing research article.
+- 💬 Ask me about react, node, express, javascript(ES6), Machine Learning, publishing research article etc.
 - 💡 Like to explore new technologies and modern frameworks.
 ---